Actress Maiko Kawakami Roasted Over Sheep-Dog Incident

 We would love to hear from anyone who actually saw this on TV.
 Please leave your comments below!
 By the way, the “Urban Legends” site has classed this story as FALSE, but lets not let that get in the way of a good yarn…!

-14 Responses to “Actress Maiko Kawakami Roasted Over Sheep-Dog Incident”
+14 thoughts on “Actress Maiko Kawakami Roasted Over Sheep-Dog Incident”

 According to Snopes, the story is pure fiction.